Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Introduction

-Recently, \citet{Lin_lrdanalog_2025} presented a catalog of 19 broad-line AGN in green pea (GP) galaxies at $z<0.4$ as local spectroscopic analogs of high-redshift LRDs.
-Six of their objects have V-shaped UV-optical continua, although these sources do not show strong indications of having the turnover points close to the Balmer limit \citep[as suggested for high-$z$ LRDs,][]{setton_lrd_2024}.
-In addition, many of these sources show strong \nii$\lambda 6583$ lines, which imply chemically enriched environments unlike the very metal-poor broad-line AGN selected by \jwst \citep{trefoloni_feii_2024}.
+Recently, \citet{Lin_lrdanalog_2025} presented a catalog of 19 broad-line AGN in green pea (GP) galaxies at $z<0.4$ as local spectroscopic analogs of high-redshift LRDs, \redtxt{among which 6 objects have V-shaped UV-optical continua}.
+Many of these sources show strong \nii$\lambda 6583$ lines, which imply chemically enriched environments unlike the very metal-poor broad-line AGN selected by \jwst \citep{trefoloni_feii_2024}.
 None of these candidates shows clear Balmer absorption as seen in LRDs spectroscopically confirmed by \jwst.
 Also, some candidates show strong high-ionization lines such as \heii$\lambda 4686$, which are, perhaps surprisingly, weak in \jwst-selected broad-line AGN, potentially due to their high-accretion rates (e.g., \citealp{lambrides_superedd_2024,juodzbalis_jadesagn_2025})\footnote{Sometimes strong \heii$\lambda 4686$ emission is also found in star-forming galaxies in the local Universe \citep{Shirazi_2012}.}.
 Finally, it remains unclear whether the SEDs of the local analogs outside the optical regime actually match that of the average LRD selected by \jwst.
 To find a local LRD, it is vital to match all the characteristics of the high-$z$ counterparts mentioned above in observations.
 It is thus useful to start the search by looking into spectral features rarely seen in local sources, such as the V-shaped spectrum and the strong Balmer absorption.

 More recently, \citet{linxiaojing_locallrd_2025} presented three local broad-line LRDs with V-shaped spectra at $z\approx0.1-0.2$.
 These LRDs have low metallicities similar to high-$z$ counterparts, have weak high-ionization lines, and their V-shaped turnover points are close to the Balmer limit.
 In addition, two of these LRDs show clear Balmer absorptions, making them the best local LRD candidates thus far.